 The luxurious ice lollipop infused with tequila garnered headlines in 2011 when it was launched at an astonishing price of $1,000 each, capturing attention for its exclusivity and eye-watering price tag.

 A bottle of Clase Azul Ultra tequila costs approximately $2,800 in the US, while gold prices have risen above $3,350 per ounce as of May 2025.
+While Clase Azul is not the most expensive tequila brand in the world, it consistently ranks among the top 5-10 when considering bottles that are focused on the liquid quality, rarity, and exquisite decanters.

 The patrician pop joins a list of food for billionaires, that among some include the $12,000 Louis XIII pizza served for a select crowd at Salerno, a coastal city in Italy and the $1,300 Mai Tai cocktail at the Merchant Hotel in Belfast, Ireland.